Betaproteobacteria: Role in disease

-Economic Importance
+Economic importance

+Betaproteobacteria play an important role in denitrification, removal of phosphorus, and xenobiotic degradation from waste.
 Various human activities, such as fertilizer production and chemical plant usage, release significant amounts of ammonium ions into rivers and oceans.
 Ammonium buildup in aquatic environments is potentially dangerous because high ammonium content can lead to eutrophication.
-Biological wastewater treatment systems, as well as other biological ammonium-removing methods, depend on the metabolism of various Bacteria including members of the Nitrosomonadales of the Betaproteobacteria that undergo nitrification and a wide range of organisms capable of denitrification to remove excessive ammonia from wastewater by first oxidation into nitrate and then nitrite and then reduction into molecular nitrogen gas, which leaves the ecosystem and is carried into the atmosphere.
+Biological wastewater treatment systems, as well as other biological ammonium-removing methods, depend on the metabolism of various Bacteria including members of the Nitrosomonadales of the Betaproteobacteria that perform nitrification to remove excessive ammonia from wastewater.
+The ammonia is first oxidized into nitrite, further oxidized to nitrate.
+A variety of other organisms then reduces nitrate into molecular nitrogen gas (denitrification), which leaves the ecosystem and is carried into the atmosphere.